All Episodes

 I just have to be myself.

-Oh, I've I've seriously, I've been thinking about it.
+Oh, seriously, I've been thinking about it.

-You may want it.
+Yeah, they want it.

-Okay, here's here's what it would sound like.
+Okay, here's what it would sound like.

-Uh what would be the civil way of reacting to that?
+What would be the civil way of reacting to that?

-What would be the civil way of reacting to their allegation that uh this program's responsible for what happened in Arizona?
+What would be the civil way of reacting to their allegation that this program's responsible for what happened in Arizona?

 What would be the civil way of reacting to it?

-Because understand it is not uncivil to make the accusation, as they define all this.
+Because understand, it is not uncivil to make the accusation as they define all this.

 There's no limit on them.